minvws/nl-kat-coordination/mula/docs/configuration.md

 `SCHEDULER_PQ_INTERVAL` is the interval in seconds of the execution of the `populate_queue` method of the `scheduler.Scheduler` class, default is `60`.

+`SCHEDULER_PQ_MAX_RANDOM_OBJECTS` is the maximum of random objects that are requested from the random ooi endpoint from the octopoes api, default is `50`.

 `SCHEDULER_PQ_GRACE` is the grace period in seconds of when a task is considered to be running again.
 E.g. a task can be considered to be put onto the queue